III.4: Paged KV cache

 Where this leaves us

-The KV cache is now built for a server.
-Fixed-size blocks come from a shared pool, a sequence is a list of block ids, appends are O(1), and freed blocks return to the pool individually so memory never fragments.
+The KV cache is now shaped like a server's.
+Fixed-size blocks come from a pool, a sequence is a list of block ids, appends are O(1) with no copying of history, and freed blocks return to the pool for reuse.
+The pool here lives inside each request (a production engine hoists one shared pool above all requests, which is where the anti-fragmentation story fully pays off), but the design is vLLM's, at per-request scope.
 The snapshot/materialize plumbing is in place too, unused for now.

 That plumbing is the hook for the next optimization.
 Most chat requests share a prefix (a system prompt, the earlier turns of a conversation), and the engine still re-prefills those shared tokens on every request.
 The next chapter builds a radix tree of KV snapshots so a shared prefix is computed once and reused.